citelab/JAMScript/jdata.md

 }
 ```

-A structure logger is declared using the syntax of C Prgoramming Language.
+A **structural logger** is declared using the syntax of C Prgoramming Language.
 **Example:** declaring another logger to keep track of an user-defined type - struct weather:
 ```shell
 jdata {